 COPS Universal Hiring Program grants are designed to cover 7 MTSU Public Safety Chief Jack percent of the total salary and benefit of each officer for three years.
 T remainder is paid by state or loc funds.
-According to Drugmand, staff will help fill the department contingency of the grant requires tha bicycle patrol component: a fiv the officers be maintained after th three years. •
+According to Drugmand, bicycle patrol component: a fiv the officers be maintained after th three years. •